JMerhi01/DevOps_Notes/README.md

 **Microservices**
 - Modern software architecture
 - Collection of small, independent services that work together and communicate via APIs

 ![Alt text](Images/architecture.png)

-#
-### **The Development Environment**

-What makes a good Development Environment?
-- User friendly, fast and robust.
-- Easy to update.
-- Dev Environment should match Production Environment for bug fixes.
-- Environments should be the same for all, bugs and fixes should match.
-- Focussed on one application.

 # Virtualisation

 ## Virtual Machines
 A virtual machine is a software environment that emulates a physical machine, allowing multiple operating systems to run on a single physical machine.
 It enables users to run different operating systems and software applications on the same computer simultaneously, increasing flexibility, and reducing hardware costs.
 #